jrmeier/fast-trade/README.md

       "total_tics": 720, # total number of dates
       "test_duration": 0.420136 # amount of time test took
     },
-    "df": DataFrame(...), # dataframe used in the backtest "trade_df": DateFrame(...), # a subset of the main dataframe only containing the rows with trades "backtest": {...}, # the backtest object
+    "col": DataFrame(...), # dataframe used in the backtest "trade_df": DateFrame(...), # a subset of the main dataframe only containing the rows with trades "backtest": {...}, # the backtest object
 }